 Whether you’re seeking to have a felony or misdemeanor expunged from your record, we can help.
-San Diego expungement attorney Vikas Bajaj has successfully helped clients clean up their criminal records for over 15 years.
+San Diego expungement attorney Vikas Bajaj has successfully helped clients clean up their criminal records for over 19 years.
 He can help you move forward without the heavy burden of a past conviction holding you back.
-Call today for a free consultation.
+Call today for an initial consultation.

 While most people believe an expungment essentially erases a criminal offense record, under California statute, the more proper term is “dismissal” rather than complete erasure.
 An expungement essentially asks the court to:

 - Withdraw a prior plea of guilty,